 UMSL Student Citizenship

 Civic and community engagement are areas where UMSL excels.
-UMSL has been recognized by the Carnegie Foundation as a Community Engaged campus and has three times received the "Voter Friendly" designation by the Campus Vote Project.
+UMSL has been recognized by the Carnegie Foundation as a Community Engaged campus and has four times received the "Voter Friendly" designation by the Campus Vote Project.

 UMSL Voting